nauam/Courses/docs/manual/project-settings.md

 ### Default File Copier Configuration

-When QW Control executes a script on a node, it does so by first copying the script as a file to the node, via a "File Copier".
+When Rundeck executes a script on a node, it does so by first copying the script as a file to the node, via a "File Copier".
 (It then uses a "Node Executor" to execute the script like a command.)

 The most common built-in File Copier is the "SCP" implementation, which uses SCP to copy the file to the remote node, however other implementations can be used.